MikhailTabachek/MikhailTabachek/README.md

 ### Hi there 👋

 **My name is Mikhail Tabachek.
 I'm a Full-Stack Software Engineer.
 I like to create new products, build useful applications and learn new technologies.
-I'm also dad, adventure seeker, car enthusiast, music producer and fitness addict.**
+I'm also a full-time dad, adventure seeker, car enthusiast, music producer and fitness addict.**

 ![](https://imgur.com/e5IRjjE.png)